hpc4cmb/toast/docs/dev_operators.rst

 Using the Pipeline Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous examples we were interspersing our new code with the use of other operators.
+In the previous examples we were interspersing our new code with the use of other operators...

+.. todo::  Discuss benefits of Pipelining code, automatic GPU memory staging, etc.